-The current Parliamentary Commissioner for the Environment is Dr Jan Wright.
-As an independent Officer of Parliament, she has broad powers to investigate environmental concerns and is wholly independent of the government of the day.
+The current Parliamentary Commissioner for the Environment is Mr Simon Upton.
+As an independent Officer of Parliament, he has broad powers to investigate environmental concerns and is wholly independent of the government of the day.

 The Commissioner’s role is unique, and quite different to the roles of government environmental agencies, such as the Ministry for the Environment, the Environmental Protection Authority, and the Department of Conservation.